Philcoin Self Reported Market Capitalization Reaches $244.61 Million (PHL)

-Philcoin (PHL) traded flat against the dollar during the 1-day period ending at 16:00 PM Eastern on October 3rd.
-One Philcoin token can now be bought for approximately $0.0039 or 0.00000007 BTC on popular cryptocurrency exchanges.
-Philcoin has a market cap of $244.61 million and approximately $24.23 worth of Philcoin was traded on exchanges in the last day.
-In the last seven days, Philcoin has traded 44.2% higher against the dollar.
+Philcoin (PHL) traded flat against the US dollar during the one day period ending at 13:00 PM Eastern on October 6th.
+Philcoin has a total market cap of $244.61 million and approximately $24.23 worth of Philcoin was traded on exchanges in the last day.
+One Philcoin token can currently be purchased for $0.0039 or 0.00000007 BTC on popular cryptocurrency exchanges.
+In the last week, Philcoin has traded 44.2% higher against the US dollar.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.